South Bank London

 There are absolutely no rules about painting down here either (except for the obvious caveat being that somebody else will inevitably come down and paint over your creations tomorrow!), so if you fancy yourself a street artist bring your cans along and have a go!
 Or even better yet, get in touch with Leake Street's very own artist-in-residence Max The Virus about joining one of his graffiti workshops where you'll get the chance to learn from the best.

 Enjoy the relaxed vibe and frank and friendly service of this authentic all-American Philly dive bar.
-A popular venue for American expats, and fans of American sports from elsewhere in the world, to come together and guzzle down some all-American beers and wings while watching all the biggest sports from the US – especially NFL, college football, basketball and baseball.
-There's a huge screen in the middle of the bar, plus a few extras tucked away in the back, as well as baseball batting cages if you fancy brushing up your baseball skills.
+A popular venue for American expats, and fans of American sports from elsewhere in the world, Passyunk Avenue shows all the biggest sports clashes from the US – especially NFL, college football, basketball and baseball.

 Just off Leake Street and opening onto Addington Street (you can access the bar via the small linking tunnel halfway along Leake Street), Mamuśka is said to be London's biggest Polish restaurant and bar.
-The decor mixes steel, brick and concrete and has a Polish 'milk bar' meets beer hall atmosphere, with the added bonus of a small terrace area out front.
+The decor mixes steel, brick and concrete and has a Polish 'milk bar' meets beer hall atmosphere.

-This huge private hire space spreads out across several of the arches beneath Waterloo Station that are hidden behind the graffiti-strewn doors lining the lower end of the Leake Street tunnel.
+This huge private hire space spreads out across several of the arches hidden behind the graffiti-strewn doors lining the lower end of the Leake Street tunnel.
 A popular venue for large corporate functions, 26 Leake Street is also often hired for major club nights with trance, techno and ragga DJs taking to the decks for all-night parties.

-During major sporting tournaments like the World Cup and the Euros, the 26 Leake Street tunnels have also been transformed into some of the most atmospheric fan zones in the centre of the city.
+During major sporting tournaments like the World Cup and the Euros, the 26 Leake Street tunnels have also been transformed into some of the most atmospheric fan zones in this area of London.